Climbing Mt Fuji with my 70yo mum; Our Experience

 Our plan was to make an early start to the hike, and to try to reach our mountain hut on the 8th station before dinner.
 Then we’d sleep in the mountain hut, and start at 4am or so on Day 2 to try to reach the summit, or near the summit, ideally around sun-rise (around 6.15am), that may be a rush but it wasn’t so serious if we missed it.
 Getting to the top was the only priority, not the timeframe!

-For the younger among our group, and other Fuji climbers, it takes the average person between 5 and 7 hours to climb Mount Fuji from the Subaru 5th Station to the summit via the Yoshida Trail (3.5-5 hours to the hut, then another 1.5-2 hours to the summit in the morning), and then another 3 to 5 hours to descend.
-We reached the 5th station around 10am, and after a pit-stop and coffee break we got going at 11am.
+For the younger among our group and other Fuji climbers, it takes the average person between 5 and 7 hours when climbing Mt Fuji from the Subaru 5th Station to the summit via the Yoshida Trail (3.5-5 hours to the hut, then another 1.5-2 hours to the summit in the morning), and then another 3 to 5 hours to descend.
+We reached the 5th station around 10am, and after a pit-stop and coffee break, we got going at 11am.
 Sunset was around 6.30pm, which gave us 7 hours or so to reach the hut.
 And besides, if we were late, we’d skip dinner, we just had to make it that far.
 Focused.

 And we were off.
 Most of the group were a little ahead of us while my mum and I held back, pacing ourselves.
 Actually, my mum had been in La Paz, Bolivia last year on her travels, the altitude there was 3000m+ and she was almost hospitalised with altitude sickness and had to leave urgently.
 As we started our Fuji climb, the experience from last year was playing on her mind for sure, and she could feel the shortness of breath immediately, as we set off at 2,300m.